GryffDavid/GunsAndEmbers/README.md

 - Learned a lot about design from a practical point of view.
 - Implementing 2.5D taught me a lot.
 I had to solve a *lot* of problems, the biggest of which being the lighting system implementation.
 Turns out there aren't a whole lot of 2.5D lighting examples to go off of (At least, at the time) so I ended up designing the whole thing from the ground up.
 - The arc of the projectiles being predicted is essential because it means there isn't as much randomness about where the projectile is going to land.
 - Physics.
-[Insert Screenshots of how much I progressed over the course of 2 years]
+- Shader programming
+- Graphics programming
+- Honestly learned too much to fit into a single document.
+I kept a daily blog over the course of development in which I detailed the process of learning to make a game.

 ## Design Successes
 - The gameplay is genuinely fun which is extremely important.
 Arcing a huge exploding projectile through the air and having it land squarely into a clump on oncoming invaders is extremely satisfying.